 “The Baptist Hall has a wooden floor and lots of chairs.
 It feel's worm and welcoming.
 I like my joyfull place because we do jumpy fun tings.
 We do lots of songs and play lots of fun games.
 It is not very peaceful.
 My favoite bit is messy Art and there is lots of brownies.
 We have diffrent groups and I am in the bouncy rabbit's.”
 Rachel - My Favourite Place: part of a geography project at Eynsham Primary School in summer 2007.

-In addition to regular church and community activities, the Hall also accommodates a weekly Traidcraft stall and a monthly podiatry clinic; check the Diary for dates and times.
-The Eynsham Area Waste Watch (EAWW) Swap Shop is held here twice a year.
+In addition to regular church and community activities, the Hall also accommodates a weekly Traidcraft stall and a monthly podiatry clinic.
 The kitchen includes an oven, microwave and frig.
 For more information and bookings please ring 07900 066471.
 Please note, alcohol is not allowed on any part of the premises.

 UPDATE 2012: Christmas came early to Eynsham Baptist Church on Saturday 10 November, with a Grand Bazaar from 10:00-12:00.
 All proceeds - a magnificent £1400 - went to Baphumelele Children's Home and Zoar Old Folks' Home, South Africa.

 UPDATE 2011: kitchen and toilet have been completely refurbished, with a larger serving hatch, new cooker, cupboards, water heater, etc and a proper toilet for disabled people.
 The little slideshow below offers a glimpse of work in progress - all complete by Harvest lunch on 18 September, in aid of the Gatehouse Project.